 Terahertz (THz) frequency bands for enhanced data transfer.

-AI-driven network optimization for intelligent communication.
+network optimization powered by AI for intelligent communication.

 ---